 YouTube got its new ability to show video download recommendations which were initially available in selected markets.
-Though the offline play feature was supported way back in 2014 now, the new YouTube recommended Videos feature is being rolled out to a broader audience, on both the Android and iOS platforms.
+Though the offline play feature was supported way back in 2014 now, the new YouTube recommended videos feature is being rolled out to a broader audience, on both the Android and iOS platforms.

 The latest update will allow YouTube users to see a list of recommended content on the Download page below any videos they have already downloaded for offline view.
-Earlier this month, reports had surfaced suggesting that the video sharing platform was testing a new “recommended downloads.”
+Earlier this month, reports had surfaced suggesting that the video-sharing platform was testing a new “recommended downloads.”

-The screenshots then rumored showed blue bubbles just underneath the video player showing more specific video recommendations which are now being rolled out to a wider audience, on both the Android and iOS platforms.
+The screenshots then rumored showed blue bubbles just underneath the video player showing more specific video recommendations that are now being rolled out to a wider audience, on both the Android and iOS platforms.

 The new feature can be easily disabled if you don't want to receive download recommendations.
-But its a bad news for users in India and US, as YouTube is yet to bring the update here.
+But it is bad news for users in India and the US, as YouTube is yet to bring the update here.